Kynthar

 What a 200-Person Distributor Looks Like Before and After

-Quick answer: Precision Components, a 200-person electronic components distributor processing 800 vendor emails per week, reduced missed delivery slips from 23% to under 1%, caught $47,000 in unauthorized price increases in the first 60 days, and freed 35 hours per week of buyer time previously spent chasing vendor confirmations across email and spreadsheets.
+Modeled scenario: Precision Components, a 200-person electronic components distributor processing 800 vendor emails per week, would reduce missed delivery slips from 23% to under 1%, catch $47,000 in unauthorized price increases in the first 60 days, and free 35 hours per week of buyer time previously spent chasing vendor confirmations across email and spreadsheets.

-Company profile: Precision Components (composite scenario based on distributor patterns).
+Company profile: Precision Components (a modeled composite based on distributor patterns, not an actual customer).
 200 employees.
 Electronic components distributor.
 140 active vendors.
 800 vendor emails per week across 6 buyers.

 Before: The Information Chase